-The Mining Engineering Department – Mine Safety and Health Program operates a full function mine rescue training facility for use by the mining industry.
+The Mining Engineering Department’s Energy, Mining and Construction Industry Safety Program operates a full-function mine rescue training facility for use by the mining industry.
 Mine rescue training can be developed and tailored to the specific needs of any mining operation.
 Special training can be conducted for mine operators to address the individual needs of virtually any mine.
 Our rescue training includes:

 - Incident Command for Mine/Underground emergencies

 - Comprehensive Mine and Underground Search and Rescue

 - General Heavy Lifting and Rescue using air bags

 Courses can be conducted either on-site at the Edgar Mine or at mine sites anywhere within the United States.
 For more information or to schedule mine rescue training, please visit the Western Mining Training Center page.

 The Mining Engineering Department collaborates with the Colorado Division of Reclamation, Mining and Safety to conduct Mine Emergency Response Development exercises, mine rescue contests, and other training.
 More information regarding the state of Colorado’s training programs is available at their website.